titanturtles/titanturtles.github.io/apply.md

 * Grades: new students grade 6 - 12 are preferred

-* Required Donation: $300 per year (To cover 4 rounds of tournaments cost (registration, food, places) and cost of learning materials.
-If advance to National Final Competition Tournament, there will be at least $300 additional cost.)
+* Required Donation: $350 per year (To cover 4 rounds of tournaments cost (registration, food, places, internet, servers) and cost of other learning materials.
+If advance to National Final Competition Tournament, there will be at least $350 additional cost.)

-* **New students are expected to participate in both Standard and Advanced Camps hosted between July 24 to August 4.
+* **New students are expected to participate in both Standard and Advanced Camps hosted between July 29 to August 9.
 It will be really hard for students to catch up if students did not participate in the camps.** Details of the camp can be found here: https://titanturtles.org/cybercamp.html.

 * No previous background needed.
+However, it will be easier for students with programming experiences.
 We will cover everything you need to know.
 Students also need to spend time to learn.
 Winners win because they did the hard work.

 * Self-driven to learn new things